 Must Read- Budget for your savings and not spending!

 Let me ask how much money you have in your savings bank account?
 You have 2 mins to tell me.
-So easiest way will be looking at your passbook or the sms from bank or checking your account online.
+So easiest way will be looking at your passbook or the SMS from a bank or checking your account online.
 But don’t you think something is wrong here?
 Should your bank tell you how much money you have or you should tell your bank that you will hold xyz amount in your savings bank.
 And then you know what happens – your cheque bounces in spite of what is your income.

 How you can improve your financial health?

 Budgeting is the first step of financial planning & it is also the only panacea for good financial health.
-If you don’t want to make budgets & stick to it – you need to rethink on your decision.
+If you don’t want to make budgets & stick to it – you need to rethink your decision.
 You may think this decision will not have much impact on you but you are sadly mistaken, if you are not making budgets it will impact you & your loved once.
 Many studies Cleary indicate that financial issues are the biggest reason of family disputes including divorce.

 “I need it now” syndrome

 Nothing in this world is Silver Bullet.
-Someone rightly said “A budget tells us what we can’t afford, but it doesn’t keep us from buying it.”
+Someone rightly said, “A budget tells us what we can’t afford, but it doesn’t keep us from buying it.”
 If you don’t do it right & do it now – you will be right there where you started or even worse.